Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-Many thanks to Amelia Andersdotter for a very thorough review of the first draft of this document and Stephen Farrell for a thorough review at WGLC and for suggesting the inclusion of an example DROP statement.
+Many thanks to Amelia Andersdotter for a very thorough review of the first draft of this document and Stephen Farrell for a thorough review at WGLC and for suggesting the inclusion of an example RPS.
 Thanks to John Todd for discussions on this topic, and to Stephane Bortzmeyer, Puneet Sood and Vittorio Bertola for review.
 Thanks to Daniel Kahn Gillmor, Barry Green, Paul Hoffman, Dan York, Jon Reed, Lorenzo Colitti for comments at the mic.
 Thanks to